Business Administration Career and Degree Guide

 Is an Online Business Degree Legit?

 Good news: Online learning has gone mainstream, and employers know it.
-From aspiring accountants to MBA wannabes, more than seven million students took at least one online class in 2013.
-During the ten years between 2002 and 2012, the number of U.S. colleges offering online degrees almost doubled.
+From aspiring accountants to MBA wannabes, more than 10 million students took at least one online class in 2019 according to the National Center for Educational Statistics.

 Will employers automatically put my résumé in the "reject" stack when they see that I earned my degree online?